godaddy/gasket/packages/gasket-webpack-plugin/README.md

 ```

 You can optionally define a specific user webpack config using the `webpack`
 property.
-This configuration will be [smartly merged] into the applications
+This configuration will be [smartly merged] into the application's
-currently `webpack` configuration.
+current `webpack` configuration.

 ```js
 module.exports = {